 The Vertex Scholars program marks one of our first philanthropic commitments to science education.
 We started the program in 2006 to provide no-strings-attached research support for qualified Ph.D. students at top academic institutes in many of the areas where we have research and development sites.

-As we believe that collaboration and the open exchange of ideas are important to advance scientific discovery, we structured the Vertex Scholars program to encourage informal dialogue between our scientists and the graduate students, post-doctoral fellows and faculty members connected to the program.
-One example of this is “Vertex Day” where we sponsor a day of on-campus meetings to facilitate discussion between our scientists and the Scholars, graduate students and post-doctoral fellows.
+As we believe that collaboration and the open exchange of ideas are important to advancing scientific discovery, we structured the Vertex Scholars program to encourage informal dialogue between our scientists and the graduate students, post-doctoral fellows and faculty members connected to the program.
+One example of this is “Vertex Day,” where we sponsor a day of on-campus meetings to facilitate discussion between our scientists and the Scholars, graduate students and post-doctoral fellows.
 These one-on-one meetings allow for personalized conversation topics, ranging from shared scientific challenges to advice on what the students can expect if they pursue a career in the biotechnology industry.
 The day generally commences with a keynote address by a distinguished academic in the field.